ohmysmtp/docs/docs/guide/webhooks.md

 sidebar_label: Webhooks
 ---

-We can send optional Webhooks (HTTPS POST requests) to an endpoint of your choice when certain events happen in the OhMySMTP API.
+We can send optional Webhooks (HTTPS POST requests) to an endpoint of your choice when certain events happen in the MailPace API.

 To set this up, open the Webhooks section of your Domain.
 Here you can add or remove endpoints and see recently sent webhooks.

 > Note that endpoint URLs must use TLS/SSL, and start with `https://`

-Webhooks are sent as JSON POST requests, with a Content-Type of `application/json`, and are signed using an Ed25519 signature available in the `X-OhMySMTP-Signature` header key.
+Webhooks are sent as JSON POST requests, with a Content-Type of `application/json`, and are signed using an Ed25519 signature available in the `X-MailPace-Signature` header key.

 ## Events